BoSen29/UnitTracker/README.md

 Any non-breaking upgrades should just be a matter of copy and replace the current UnitTracker.dll with a new one.
 Any breaking changes requiring a different approach will be documented with the release.

 ## Changelog
+#### 1.1.18
+Hopefully last time i fix the wavenumbers whilst spectaging 🤞 Thanks to Pennywise for reporting this issue.
 #### 1.1.17
 Fixed issues with wavenumbers when specating a game in progress.
 Credits to Nyctea for help in testing this one.
 #### 1.1.6